 A large balancing lake in the northeast of Milton Keynes.
 The lake is in two parts – the North Basin is a wildlife reserve with an island for nesting birds.
 The South Basin is primarily for water sports but attracts large numbers of overwintering birds, particularly gulls.

-The lake covers an area of approximately 40 hectares (100 acres) and it is one of the largest, purpose-built balancing lakes in Britain.
+The lake covers an area of approximately 100 acres and is one of the largest, purpose-built balancing lakes in Britain.
 The main function of the lake is to collect water from the surrounding area.
 In times of excess rainfall, the control of water flowing into the River Ouzel is important to prevent flooding further downstream.

 The redways and leisure routes around the lake are very popular with runners, dog walkers and other recreational users including fishermen.
 Both lakes are easily accessible on hard surfaces around their circumference.